 Jesus said the generation that witnessed the rebirth of Israel would visibly see him return to earth, collect his living believers, and escort them to heaven.
 This event is commonly called the Rapture.

-We can infer from these descriptions that certain developments will foreshadow the end times, in addition to the reconstitution of Israel.
+From these descriptions, we can infer that other developments will also portend the end times in addition to the reconstitution of Israel.
 Here are a few of them.